Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bears stats and trends

-- In Chicago's 12 games this year, it has four wins against the spread.
+- Chicago has played 12 games, with four wins against the spread.

-- The Bears have been underdogs by 12.5 points or more one time this year and have not covered the spread once.
+- The Bears have yet to cover the spread this season when underdogs by 11.5 points or more.

-- Chicago's games this year have hit the over in 30.8% of its opportunities (four times in 13 games with a set point total).
+- Chicago has hit the over in 30.8% of its opportunities this year (four times in 13 games with a set point total).

-- When Chicago puts up more than 20.2 points, it is 2-2 against the spread and 1-3 overall.
+- Chicago is 2-2 against the spread and 1-3 overall when the team puts up more than 20.2 points.

-- In games that Chicago amasses more than 321.7 yards, the team is 2-6 against the spread and 2-5 overall.
+- Chicago is 2-6 against the spread and 2-5 overall when the team totals over 321.7 yards.

-- The Bears have 19 giveaways this season, while the Packers have 19 takeaways.

 Home and road insights

-- Green Bay has covered the spread every time, and is 5-0 overall, at home this year.
+- Green Bay has covered the spread every time, and is 5-0 overall, at home this season.

+- The Packers are unbeaten ATS (1-0) as 11.5-point favorites or greater at home.

-- In five home games this year, Green Bay has hit the over twice.
+- Green Bay has gone over the total twice in five home games this year.

-- Chicago is 3-4 overall, with two wins against the spread, in away games.
+- Away from home, Chicago has two wins against the spread and is 3-4 overall.

-- In seven away games this year, Chicago has gone over the total twice.
+- In seven away games this season, Chicago has hit the over twice.

 Powered by Data Skrive.